Susan B. Anthony Coin Value

 1979-P Wide Rim vs. Narrow Rim

 To identify the Wide Rim variety, examine the obverse rim near the date.
 On the Narrow Rim (common) variety, there is a clear gap between the "1" in 1979 and the coin's rim.
 On the Wide Rim (Near Date) variety, the date sits noticeably closer to the rim with little space between them.
-Additionally, the rim itself appears broader and more prominent.
+The rim itself also appears broader and more prominent.
 This variety requires no magnification to identify — the difference is visible to the naked eye once you know what to look for.

 1979-S and 1981-S Proof Type 1 vs. Type 2